wpmetabox/docsv2/docs/tutorials/export-import-custom-fields-meta-box-builder.md

 After that, the file that contains the data of the selected field groups will be downloaded automatically.

-## Step 4: Import field groups and custom fields to another website
+### Import field groups and custom fields to another website

 In the dashboard of another website you want to import the field group, go to **Meta Box** &gt; **Custom Fields** &gt; **Import**.